University of North Carolina at Charlotte: Athletics

 The nickname of the athletic teams are the 49ers, indicative of the fact that UNC Charlotte (then Charlotte College) was saved from permanent closure in 1949.
 The mascot is "Norm the Niner", a gold miner.
 The school's colors are green and white; gold and black are both featured in the logo and frequently used in the uniforms of several sports.

 For athletics purposes, the school is known as simply "Charlotte", a change made official by the athletic department on August 23, 2000.
-The athletic department sponsors nineteen varsity teams and competes in the NCAA's Division I. The university is a full member of American Athletic Conference following the 2022-23 calendar season.
+The athletic department sponsors nineteen varsity teams and competes in the NCAA's Division I. The university is a full member of American Conference following the 2022-23 calendar season.
 On September 18, 2008, Chancellor Dubois recommended adding a Division I FCS football program to UNC Charlotte.
 On November 13, 2008, the UNC Charlotte Board of Trustees voted 8–0 in favor of adding football to the university.